 How to Prevent Dry Patch From Occurring or Re-Occurring

-Just like the prevention of weeds or disease, Dry Patch can often be prevented through good lawn care practices.
-Some of which include;
+Just like the prevention of weeds or disease, Dry Patch can often be prevented through a proper lawn care regime.

 Scarifying Your Lawn to Remove Excess Thatch